You are using an outdated browser. Please upgrade your browser to improve your ReverbNation experience.

 Concept album ‘Siddhartha’ was inspired by Hermann Hesse’s mystical novel ‘Siddhartha’, describing a traveller’s inner journey.
 Ethereal chords, soulful vocals and tribal drums take onto a journey of jazz-fusion and cinematic sounds.

 Siddhartha-Song “Red Gaia” was a finalist in the Eco Arts Awards 2013.

 In 2013 Venustribes released second album ’7 Colours’ with Mondotunes.
-The alternative album has references to American roots music with an edge of psychedelia – yet there are also Americana aspects with orchestral, cinematic arrangements.
+The alternative album has an edge of rock and psychedelia with orchestral, cinematic arrangements.

 ‘Virginia’s Song – Love It For What It Is’ and more songs from '7 Colours' can be heard on Venustribes channels such as youtube.